nafanz/Robohash/README.md

 The Python Code is available under the MIT/Expat license.
 See the `LICENSE.txt` file for the full text of this license.
 Copyright (c) 2011.

 Feel free to embed the Robohash images, host your own instance of Robohash, or integrate them into your own project.
 If you do, please just mention where they came from :) Example wording might be "Robots lovingly delivered by Robohash.org" or similar.

-### Image Sets Attribution

-Robohash contains art from various talented creators:

-- The "set1" artwork (and robohash backgrounds) were created by Zikri Kader.
-They are available under CC-BY-3.0 or CC-BY-4.0 license.
-- The "set2" artwork was created by Hrvoje Novakovic.
-They are available under CC-BY-3.0 license.
-- The "set3" artwork was created by Julian Peter Arias.
-They are available under CC-BY-3.0 license.
-- The Cats/"set4" were created by David Revoy, used under CC-BY-4.0 https://www.peppercarrot.com/extras/html/2016_cat-generator/
-- The avatars used in "set5" were created by Pablo Stanley, for https://avataaars.com/.
-They are "Free for personal and commercial use. 😇"
-- The Cosmic Apes/"set6" were created by [OceanSlim](https://github.com/0ceanSlim).
-They are available under CC0 (Public Domain).

-You are free to embed robots under the terms of the CC-BY license.
-Example wording might be "Robots lovingly delivered by Robohash.org" or something similarly respectful of our robotic overlords.

 ## Continuous Integration and Deployment